yousefvand/shellman-ebook/manuscript/ns/color.md

 ## color

-Write text in color.
-TO write in color we use `tput setaf` command followed by *color code*.
+Write text in color. `color` *namespace* contains commands to write in different foreground colors.
+To write in color we use `tput setaf` command followed by *color code*.
 Here is color code table:

 Color   | Code|
 --------|:----: